 But then he used his mental super powers on me.
 “Ashley, this doesn’t come with strings attached.”

 He chuckled at his lame joke and I bit the inside of my cheek.
 I mean, it was funny.
 I just couldn’t admit that to him.

 “I wanted to get this for you,” he continued.
 “Because if you can’t open up to me, maybe this will give you the outlet that you need to open up at all.”

 Remember how I said that Mr. Carlin had kind eyes?
 Well, I still didn’t trust him out of principle, but he really was a kind man.

 And so that’s why I finally spoke to him.
 “I won’t owe you anything?”

 His smile was just as warm.
 “No, you won’t owe me anything.
 But…”

 Of course, here it comes…

-He takes out his wallet and pulls out a card, setting it on my knee.
+He took out his wallet and pulled out a card, setting it on my knee.
 “This is my cell number.
-If you ever need anything, any time of night, just call me, okay?”
+If you ever need anything, any time day or night, just call me, okay?”

 I looked at the guitar in all of its glorious perfection and considered his request.
 And that’s when it hit me: it was a request, not a requirement.
 He didn’t expect it, which was smart because it would never happen.